How To Add Swipe Up to your Instagram Story

 Why Is This a Useful Option for Businesses?

 Stories are becoming popular among all types of businesses that advertise on Instagram.
 According to Instagram’s internal data from August 2017, over half of all business accounts shared at least one story with their followers in the month.

 Additionally, we know that Instagram viewers enjoy these stories.
 Around a third of the most-viewed Instagram Stories come from businesses.

 People enjoy interacting with brands and businesses on their own terms.
 Offering a swipe-up option is a good way to gain hits on your own website.
 It also gives people information immediately, without any awkwardness.
 Impulse purchases are easier with swipe-up too.

 So if you have the follower count for it, it might be a good idea to invest in a business account.
 In the long run, the investment will be worth it.

 Changing to a Business Account

-If you’re trying to grow your Instagram followers and become an influencer, or you’ve opened your own business you can change your current account to a business account.
+If you are trying to grow your Instagram followers and become an influencer, or you have opened your own business you can change your current account to a business account.